SanjanaCode/AirBnB-Data-Analysis/Data/readme.md

-This file contains processed and raw data.
+This directory contains processed and raw data.